Saint Library

 "I die the king's good servant, but God's first."

-Thomas More — lawyer, scholar, author of Utopia, and Lord Chancellor of England — was regarded by contemporaries as the most learned layman in the kingdom, yet chose beheading over approving Henry VIII's break with Rome.
-He endured fourteen months in the Tower of London before his execution on July 6, 1535, declaring at the end: 'I die the king's good servant, but God's first.'
-He was canonized exactly four hundred years after his death.
+Thomas More — lawyer, scholar, author of Utopia, and Lord Chancellor of England — was praised by Erasmus as a man of exceptional wit and learning, yet chose beheading over endorsing Henry VIII's break with Rome.
+He endured fourteen months in the Tower of London before his execution on July 6, 1535, declaring at the scaffold: 'I die the king's good servant, but God's first.'
+Canonized four hundred years after his death.

 Thomas More